 - Don’t forget to dust your furniture regularly to keep it looking clean and polished.
 Use a soft cloth or feather duster to remove dust and debris from the surface, paying particular attention to any crevices or hard-to-reach areas.

-Polyurethane is a durable and long-lasting material that can be damaged if not cleaned properly.
+Polyurethane is a durable and long-lasting material that can be damaged if improperly cleaned.
 Here are some things to avoid when cleaning polyurethane surfaces:

 - Don’t use abrasive cleaners: Abrasive cleaners can scratch the surface of the polyurethane and dull its shine.
-Instead, opt for a mild detergent or a specialized cleaner made specifically for polyurethane.
+Instead, opt for a mild detergent, or a specialized cleaner explicitly made for polyurethane.

-- Don’t use wax: While wax may be effective at protecting and shining other types of surfaces, it is not recommended for use on polyurethane.
-The wax can create a barrier that prevents the polyurethane from adhering properly, causing it to peel or flake over time.
+- Don’t use wax: While wax may be effective at protecting and shining other surfaces, it is not recommended for use on polyurethane.
+The wax can create a barrier that prevents the polyurethane from adhering correctly, causing it to peel or flake over time.

-- Don’t use harsh chemicals: Some chemicals, such as bleach or ammonia, can be damaging to polyurethane surfaces.
+- Don’t use harsh chemicals: Some chemicals, such as bleach or ammonia, can damage polyurethane surfaces.
 These chemicals can strip the finish and cause discoloration or fading.
 Stick to mild detergents and specialized cleaners to avoid damaging your polyurethane surfaces.

-- Don’t use excessive water: Water can be damaging to polyurethane surfaces, especially if it is left to sit for an extended period of time.
-Be sure to wring out your mop or cloth before wiping the surface to avoid excess water, and wipe the surface dry with a clean, dry cloth after cleaning.
+- Don’t use excessive water: Water can damage polyurethane surfaces, especially if it is left to sit for an extended period.
+Be sure to wring out your mop or cloth before wiping the surface to avoid excess water, and wipe the surface dry with a clean cloth afterward.

-- Don’t place hot items directly on the surface: Polyurethane is resistant to heat but is not completely immune to it.
+- Don’t place hot items directly on the surface: Polyurethane is resistant to heat but is not entirely immune to it.
 Avoid placing hot items directly on the surface to prevent damage to your polyurethane surfaces.
-This includes pots and pans, coffee mugs, and other hot objects.
+This includes pots and pans, coffee mugs, and other desirable objects.

 FAQs of Cleaning Polyurethane Surfaces